-We’ve put together answers to some of most frequently asked questions handled by our sales team.
+We’ve put together answers to some of our most frequently asked questions, handled by our sales team.

 If you're already a homeowner and want to buy with Shared Ownership, you'll need to have a buyer for your current property before applying.

-Shared Ownership, also known as 'part rent, part buy', is a scheme funded by the government, housing associations and local authorities, which provides a stepping stone to complete home ownership.
+Shared Ownership, also known as 'part rent, part buy', is a scheme funded by the government, housing associations and local authorities, which provides a stepping stone to complete homeownership.

 When you buy a Shared Ownership property, you make a monthly mortgage payment for the share you own, and a subsidised rent payment on the share which is owned by the housing provider.

-The scheme has been designed to enable you to buy a property which you can afford.
-The combined monthly mortgage and rent payments are often less than if you were to buy a home outright, or not much more if you were renting.
+The scheme has been designed to enable you to buy a property that you can afford.
+The combined monthly mortgage and rent payments are often less than if you were to buy a home outright, or not much more than if you were renting.